-- Registration is open to anyone who is at least 18 years of age. - Students who are enrolled in a regular high school program must be in their senior year and have written permission from their parents and the school principal or counselor to register for a course. - Have a valid Ohio driver's license - High School Diploma or GED equivalent. - Student must complete an Adult Education EMT Registration packet. - Complete the WorkKeys Assessment (Applied Math, Workplace Documents, And Graphic Literacy). - o Students will be required to take the WorkKeys exam prior to entrance into the program.
-Students scoring lower than a Level 5 on the Workplace Documents portion will be advised and given an individualized tutoring and support.
-The academic advisement session will include an overview of the program with the end goal of the student understanding the importance of reading comprehension and how their score can have a direct effect on their overall success rate.
-Tutoring will be offered after the first WorkKeys test, at the discretion of Student Support Services.
-The student will sign and adhere to the plan and the form will be included in the student file.
+- Registration is open to anyone who is at least 18 years of age. - Students who are enrolled in a regular high school program must be in their senior year and have written permission from their parents and the school principal or counselor to register for a course. - Have a valid Ohio driver's license - High School Diploma or High School Equivalent. - Student must complete an Adult Education EMT Registration packet.